Norclear/Yourspace/README.md

 This application uses a SQL database, Specifically MySQL and some some-what advanced SQL queries aswell as efficient database accessing using connection pooling.

+The api could defintely be more efficient through the use of data caching but will not be implemented into this app.

-Thus the full-stack for this website looks like the following
+Thus the full-stack for this website looks like the following;

 Angular 14 -> Nginx -> Python and FastAPI -> MySQL

 I do apologies in advanced to anybody trying to read this code if it is difficult becuase at this time there its very minimal documentation cuz I had no idea what I was doing when I made this.

 This website is hosted from my house, thus this means it uses my home network.
-Thus it is far from reliable and may be down at anytime, the backend does not automatically start beause I forgot to configure that.
+Thus it is far from reliable and may be down at anytime, the backend does not automatically start because I forgot to configure that.
 If it is not currently up at the time of reading please email me at yesqwertynoqwerty@gmail.com or for any other enquiries.

+fyi, front end is found in the /src folder and backend in the /backend folder